renesas-rz/meta-rzg2/README.md

 This is a Yocto build layer(version:dunfell) that provides support for the RZ/G2L Group of 64bit Arm-based MPUs from Renesas Electronics.
 Currently the following boards and MPUs are supported:

-- Board: RZG2L SMARC Evaluation Kit / MPU: R9A77G044L2 (RZ/G2L)
+- Board: RZ/G2L SMARC with/without PMIC Evaluation Kit / MPU: R9A77G044L2 (RZ/G2L).
+- Board: RZ/G2LC SMARC Evaluation Kit / MPU: R9A77G044C2 (RZ/G2LC).
+This board only has PMIC version.

 ## Patches